modnarick/final-project-kka/README.md

 Figure 1.0: Visual representation of the game.

 Take this picture as an example, we are wondering which pathfinding algorithm will be the best and shortest to find the path from the ghost/enemy coordinate into the player location while considering the obstacles and tracing the path for the ghost/enemy to traverse.
 Because the player moves for each turn, the AI will have to adapt to our current position respectively.
 We also created a power-up for the player to use so that the ghost/enemy teleports back to its original starting point while changing the ghost/enemy search algorithm.

+## Methodology

+In our final project, we are implementing 2 commonly used pathfinding algorithms in the game such as :

+Breadth-First Search
+A-Star (A*) Search
+Depth-First Search

+After we trace the path of each pathfinding algorithm we implemented in our game, we are able  to make conclusion that each pathfinding algorithm might result in a different path, especially in a large and complex environment, such as 64x64 grid .